yurahriaziev/tropicode/README.md

-# UPDATE: Tropicode V2 is in the making.
-Early access of Tropicode V2 will release early September 2025.
+# UPDATE: Tropicode V2 is OFFICIALLY out!
+New look, better tech stack and an overal improvement to the system.
+[(tropicode.tech)]

 # Tropicode